Lauren B. Buckley: Public outreach and TrEnCh Project

 Buckley received an NSF CAREER grant to pursue the development of the Translating Environmental Change (TrEnCh) project.
 The goal of the TrEnCh project is to develop tools for visualizing the impact and response of environmental and climate change on organisms.
-It offers an open source of high-resolution data for sophisticated modeling and forecasting with much greater detail and accuracy than traditional models using highly general parameters.
-The project integrates a variety of open-source historical and observational data to promote dissemination of the material, and to connect the public to accessible means of understanding climate impacts.
+It offers open-source, high-resolution data for sophisticated modeling and forecasting with greater detail and accuracy than traditional models that use general parameters.
+The project integrates a variety of open-source historical and observational data to promote dissemination of the material, and to connect the public to accessible means of understanding climate effects.
 One of the tools available through the project is TrenchR, a package for organismal energy modeling using the R programming language.
 The TrEnCh project also uses infrared imaging to better collect data on the thermal conditions of ectotherms, and elucidate the possible resulting climate change impacts on thermally-sensitive processes.

 The TrEnCh-ed portion of the project is designed to allow students to interact with data and observe climate-related correlations in organismal responses.